Agip

-Agip S.p.A., acronym for Azienda generale italiana petroli, was an Italian automotive gasoline, diesel, LPG, lubricants, fuel oil, and bitumen retailer established in 1926 and subsidiary of Eni S.p.A.
+Agip S.p.A., acronym for Azienda generale italiana petroli, was an Italian automotive gasoline, diesel, LPG, lubricants, fuel oil, and bitumen retailer established in 1926 and subsidiary of Eni S.p.A. since 1953.

 In 2013 Agip merged into Eni, creating the Refining and Marketing Division (R&M).

 History

 In 1924, Sinclair Oil, a U.S. oil company, and the Italian Ministry of National Economy created a fifty-year joint venture agreement to explore oil in Emilia-Romagna and Sicily, over an area of 40,000 km^{2}.
 40% of the capital was held by the ministry, all expenditure was incurred by Sinclair Oil and 25% of profits went to the Italian ministry.
 The political opposition, headed by Giacomo Matteotti and Don Sturzo, alleged that the joint venture was damaging to the nation and started a controversy which led to suspicions of corruption; Matteotti indeed was killed two days before he was due to give a speech on this issue.
 Don Sturzo continued the controversy, stating that a public company was the only way to maintain national energy independence.

 Coal in Italy was scarce and of poor quality.
 It was imported from abroad at prices that weighed on Italy’s trade balance and limited industrial growth.
 Power plants, which were not very developed and mainly concentrated in the north of the country, could not satisfy the needs of energy.